Bobtail Insurance Coverage 101: Here’s What You Need to Know

-There are various types of insurance out there and these days, almost anything can be insured and given varying levels of protection.
-If you’re the owner or operator of a commercial truck, then bobtail insurance is something you should definitely educate yourself on.
+There are various types of insurance out there, and these days, almost anything can be insured and given varying levels of protection.
+If you’re the owner or operator of a commercial truck, bobtail insurance is something you should definitely educate yourself on.

-Generally, bobtail insurance provides a much broader range of coverage than other liability insurance, but for this reason, it can also be more expensive.
+Generally, bobtail insurance provides a much broader range of coverage than other liability insurance.
+For this reason, it can also be more expensive.
 Additionally, the broad coverage can also limit the exposure of the carrier.
 Thus, bobtail insurance covers the following:

 - Damages to properties of third parties

 - Medical expenses in case of injuries to third parties

 - Defense costs in case of a lawsuit